michelebossa/HA-Scheduler/README.md

 	bk_color: The background color default vaule #f8f9fa (white)

 ## Home Assistant service
-There is the possibility to enable or disable an entity by call these service on you automation/script:
+There is the possibility to enable or disable an entity by calling this service on your automation/script:

 ```yaml
 service: hassio.addon_stdin